2iq/aws-maven/README.md

 # AWS Maven Wagon

-This project is a fork from [https://github.com/spring-projects/aws-maven](https://github.com/spring-projects/aws-maven) to support development and operations at Finnish Brodcasting Company ( YLE ).
+This project is a fork from [https://github.com/Yleisradio/aws-maven](https://github.com/Yleisradio/aws-maven).
+Reason for forking was to bring this project to maven central and solve [Yleisradio/aws-maven/issues/8](https://github.com/Yleisradio/aws-maven/issues/8).
 No guarantees are made for support or updating the component, but as long as we are using it actively we will update it as we need it.

 Wagon also works with Leiningen out of the box.